Index of Embedded Networks in the Sphere: Introduction

-Now suppose we cut a big network into small pieces along a finite point set $\overline{\mathcal{P}}$.
+Now suppose we cut a big network $\mathcal{N}$ into small pieces $\left\{ \mathcal{N}_i \right\}_{i=1}^l$ along a finite point set $\overline{\mathcal{P}}$.
 Then we can define a new Dirichlet-to-Neumann map $\overline{T}$ on set $\overline{\mathcal{P}}$ using the Dirichlet-to-Neumann map constructed on small networks.
 The precise definition is given in Section \ref{sec:index_theorem_for_networks}.
-Using this Dirichlet-to-Neumann map, we have the following index and nullity theorem to calculate the index and nullity for a big network (see Theorem \ref{thm_index_theorem_for_network} and Theorem \ref{thm_nullity_theorem_for_network} for details). \begin{theorem} [Index and nullity theorem] The nullity of a big network is the sum of the following numbers \begin{itemize} \item The nullity of $\overline{T}$. \item The dimension of space of functions that have eigenvalue 0 when restricted on each small network and happen to be the eigenfunctions with eigenvalue 0 on the big network. \end{itemize}
+Using this Dirichlet-to-Neumann map, we have the following index and nullity theorem to calculate the index and nullity for a big network (see Theorem \ref{thm_index_theorem_for_network} and Theorem \ref{thm_nullity_theorem_for_network} for details). \begin{theorem} [Index and nullity theorem] Suppose $\mathcal{N}$ is a network with partition $\left\{ \mathcal{N}_i \right\}_{i=1}^l$.
+Then the index and nullity of $\mathcal{N}$ can be computed as follows,

-The index of a big network is the sum of the following numbers \begin{itemize} \item Index of each small network. \item Index of Dirichlet-to-Neumann $\overline{T}$. \item The dimension of space of functions that has eigenvalue 0 when restricted on each small network but orthogonal to the function space mentioned in the nullity part. \end{itemize} \end{theorem}